michael2012z/BitBible/markdown/KJV/files/Isa.md

 1. The burden of Tyre.
 Howl, ye ships of Tarshish; for it is laid waste, so that there is no house, no entering in: from the land of Chittim it is revealed to them.

-2. Be still, ye inhabitants of the isle; thou whom the merchants of Zidon, that pass over the sea, have replenished.still: Heb. silent
+2. Be still, ye inhabitants of the isle; thou whom the merchants of Zidon, that pass over the sea, have replenished.

 3. And by great waters the seed of Sihor, the harvest of the river, is her revenue; and she is a mart of nations.